• Skip to primary navigation

 Instructions

-• Put the butter cut into pieces in a bowl.
-Add the egg yolk, finely grated cheese, flour, and salt.
-Make a fine, smooth dough out of the ingredients.
-Wrap it in cling film and put it in the freezer for 15 minutes.
+• Cut 1 stick unsalted butter into small pieces and place in a bowl.
+Add 1 egg yolk, 1 cup grated cheese, 1 cup all-purpose flour and ¼ teaspoon salt.
+Work the ingredients into a soft, smooth dough.
+Wrap in plastic wrap and place in the freezer for 15 minutes.

-• In the meantime, line a baking tray with parchment paper.
-Dust the working surface with a bit of flour and get a rolling pin.
+• Meanwhile, line a baking sheet with parchment paper.
+Dust the work surface with a little flour and grab a rolling pin.

-• Roll out the rested dough to a thickness of about ¼ inch (0.6 cm) – not too thin!
+• Roll out the rested dough to about ¼ inch (0.6 cm) thick—not too thin!
 Use a cookie cutter to cut out hearts.
-Using a flat knife, transfer them to the prepared baking sheet.
+Using a flat knife, transfer the hearts to the prepared baking sheet.

-• Brush the egg white over the surface of the hearts.
-Sprinkle some of them with whole caraway seeds, others with poppy seeds.
+• Brush the surface of the hearts with 1 egg white.
+Sprinkle some with caraway seeds and others with poppy seeds.

-• Bake the hearts in a preheated oven at 356°F / 180°C (upper and lower heating) for 20 minutes until the surface is golden.
+• Bake the hearts in a preheated oven at 360 °F for 20 minutes until golden on top.

 Notes